built-on-openfin/container-starter/how-to/use-security-realms/README.md

 $ npm run client
 ```

+### Use the project interface

-Once you have launched the PROD manifest (`http://localhost:8080/config/prod/platform.config.json`) you will see the a Platform window containing a single view with the following attributes.
+1. Launch  the PROD manifest (`http://localhost:8080/config/prod/platform.config.json`).
+An OpenFin Platform window opens, containing a single view with the following features:

-1. A button to launch an application in **the same** target environment and security realm
+   - A button to launch an application in **the same** target environment and security realm
-2. A button to launch an application in **a different** target environment and security realm
+   -  A button to launch an application in **a different** target environment and security realm
-3. A textarea to enter a message.
+   - A text area to enter a message.

-Select the button in the box in the first box to demonstrate the behavior of applications communicating normally in the same security realm.
-You should now see a new application as seen below.
+2. Click **Launch App** in the first box, to demonstrate the behavior of applications communicating normally in the same security realm.
+A new application starts, as shown in the following image.
 ![Starting the application](./assets/open-same-realm.gif)

-From the platform view, we can send a message to the launched application within the same security realm as the initially launched application.
-Go ahead and type something into the textarea and press send message in the third box.
+3. From the Platform window, you can send a message to the launched application within the same security realm as the initially launched application.
+Type something into the text area and press **Send Message To Topic**.
 ![Writing a message to same realm app](./assets/send-message-same-realm-1.gif)

    Success!
-You should now see the message in the application launched from the platform view, because they are in the same security realm and are running on the same runtime version.
-In the application that received the message from the platform view, you can send something back to the view for acknowledgement.
+The message appears in the application, because it is in the same security realm and is running on the same runtime version as the Platform view it was launched from.
+In the application, you can send a message back to the Platform view for acknowledgement.
 ![Receiving a message and sending message to same realm app](./assets/send-message-same-realm-2.gif)

-Now that we have established communication between two applications within the same security realm is possible go ahead and launch the application using the button in the second box.
+4. Now launch the application using the **Launch App** button in the second box.
 ![send message to native app](./assets/open-different-realm.gif)

-This is our UAT environment and is launched from `http://localhost:8080/config/uat/uat.config.json`, and is configured with a **different** security realm name than the initially launched manifest from `http://localhost:8080/config/prod/platform.config.json`.
-We are testing a new native feature so we added an `appAsset` that is only available in our UAT environment.
-Type a message into our UAT application and press send.
-Although the content from both applications is the same html and JavaScript, because they have different security realms defined, the application is restricted to the context of it's security realm.
+   This application represents a UAT environment and is launched from `http://localhost:8080/config/uat/uat.config.json`.
+It is configured with a *different* security realm name than the first application you launched, whose manifest is from `http://localhost:8080/config/prod/platform.config.json`.
+As an example, suppose you are testing a new native feature, so there is an `appAsset` value in the manifest that is only available in the UAT environment.

+5. Type a message into the UAT application and press **Send Message To Topic**.
+Although the content from both applications consists of the same HTML and JavaScript, each application is restricted to the context of its security realm, because they have different security realms defined.
+Therefore, the message does not go to the Platform view, but to a console window.
 ![send message to native app](./assets/send-message-different-realm.gif)

 ---